Cerlancism/faster-whisper-webui/docs/options.md

 ## VAD - Max Merge Size (s)
 Disables merging of adjacent speech sections if they are this number of seconds long.

+## VAD - Padding (s)
+The number of seconds (floating point) to add to the beginning and end of each speech section.
+Setting this to a number larger than zero ensures that Whisper is more likely to correctly transcribe a sentence in the beginning of a speech section.
+However, this also increases the probability of Whisper assigning the wrong timestamp to each transcribed line.
+The default value is 1 second.